LiskArchive/lisk-sdk-examples/workshop/README.md

 ```

 First, we retrieve the data from the store.
 The store exposes two key-value stores: `account` and `transaction`.
 The `account` store is read-write, `transaction` store is read-only.
+This means we can modify data for the account object but transaction data cannot be changed.

+**Extra**: If you wonder where the `this.senderId` comes from, every transaction its properties are accessible through the `this` keyword.
+So is `this.asset` also accessible.

 **Task 3: Read about the exposed methods by both stores [at the section `B/ Retrieving Data`](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**